ydataai/ydata-profiling/docs/features/sensitive_data.md

 report = df.profile_report(sensitive=True)
 ```

-Additionally, `pandas-profiling` does not send data to external
+Additionally, `ydata-profiling` does not send data to external
 services, making it suitable for private data.

 ## Sample and duplicates